 Doctors first ask questions about the person's symptoms and medical history and then do a physical examination.
-What doctors find during the history and physical examination often suggests a cause and the tests that may need to be done (see Symptoms of Lung Disorders: Some Causes and Features of Hemoptysis).
+What doctors find during the history and physical examination often suggests a cause and the tests that may need to be done (see see Some Causes and Features of Hemoptysis).

 Doctors determine whether blood was actually coughed (and not vomited or dripped down the back of the throat from a nosebleed).

 Doctors ask people about their medical history (if not already known) and their risk factors for causes.
 A history of frequent nosebleeds, easy bruising, or liver disease suggests a possible blood clotting disorder.
 Doctors review the drugs the person is taking to check for drugs that inhibit clotting (anticoagulants).

 During the physical examination, doctors review vital signs to check for fever, rapid heart or breathing rates, and a low oxygen level in the blood.
 They do a full heart and lung examination, inspect the neck veins for signs of fullness such as bulging, and check the legs for puffiness.
 Puffiness in one leg may indicate deep vein thrombosis.
 Puffiness in both legs may indicate heart failure.
 Doctors also examine the abdomen, skin, and mucous membranes.
 The person is asked to cough during the examination.
 If any blood is coughed up, the doctor notes its color and the amount of blood.
 Doctors also check the nose and mouth for bleeding sites.